-Most listings are in the $30's per square foot per year.
-The Chino Hills submarket is seeing a decrease in rates.
-In the last 3 months, the median rate fell $1 per sqft per year.
-That's a 2% decline in rent.
+Most listings are in the $20's per square foot per year.
+The Chino Hills region is experiencing a decrease in rates.
+In the last 3 months, the median rate decreased $6 per sqft per year.
+That's a 18% decrease in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Chino Hills region has greater rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Chino Hills region has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 12 listings have come on the market, which means new availabilities are probably going fast.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 12 listings have come on the market, which means leases are probably leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 17% of the office spaces in the Chino Hills are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,100 sqft.
-Most buildings in this market are around 2 stories.
-Most buildings in this market were built in 2007 and are Class A.
+The standard measurement for office space in this area is around 1,740 sqft.
+Most properties in this market are around 2 stories.
+Most buildings in this region were built in 2007 and are Class A.